 We’re excited to share with you the third and final installment of our interview with former founder of Moz.com and current “Wizard of Moz” Rand Fishkin by Director of Training Sarah Benoit.
-You can check out our past two conversations with Rand including a discussion on the present and future trends of company culture as well as Rand’s predictions for SEO trends in 2016.
+You can check out our past two conversations with Rand, including a discussion on the present and future trends of company culture as well as Rand’s predictions for SEO trends in 2016.

-Both educators in their own right, Sarah and Rand engaged in a candid conversation on the topic of what marketing channels they each recommend for small businesses that have a national audience but a smaller budget.
-If you’d like to watch in its entirety, we’ve embedded the full video of their conversation below.
+Both educators in their own right, Sarah and Rand, engaged in a candid conversation on the topic of what marketing channels they each recommend for small businesses that have a national audience but a smaller budget.
+If you’d like to watch it in its entirety, we’ve embedded the full video of their conversation below.

 A few of Rand’s remarks really stood out to us as a team that works with a number of small businesses seeking a greater online presence.
 In particular, this response resonated with our efforts to encourage small businesses to dive into the right digital marketing channels:

 1. Market in Ways that You’re Good At